spuckhafte/breezer.js/README.md

 bot.go(() => console.log('Logged In'));
 ```
-It is as easy as its looks.<br>
+It is as easy as it looks.<br>
-`commandsFolder` folder is where all your commands will be stored.<br>
+The `commandsFolder` is where all your commands will be stored.<br>
-Everything else looks quite easy to follow up.<br>
-Fill up some details and you're ready to *go()* !<br>
+Everything else is quite straightforward.
+Fill in some details and you’re ready to `go()`!

-*Note: There is also an [optional] property to have custom intents (Breezer automatically sets the most common ones by default)*.
+*Note: There is also an [optional] property to have custom intents.
+Breezer automatically sets the most common ones by default.*

 **`commands/ping.js` :**
 ```js